Turkmenistan Trail

 Border crossing into Turkmenistan

 Although there’s a lot to see in Turkmenistan tourism is very restricted.
 In 2016 only 6000 foreigners visited Turkmenistan – including those who came to Turkmenistan as part of an official delegation.
-It’s hard to get a visa to visit Turkmenistan.
+Getting a visa to visit Turkmenistan is very difficult.
 Rules of admittance can change at any moment.
-Tourism is not encouraged, to put it mildly.
+To put it mildly tourism is not encouraged.
 When you are lucky enough to get a visa a guide has to be with you all the time!
 This is just like in North-Korea.

-Entering Turkmenistan is difficult.
+Entering Turkmenistan is also not easy.
 Our driver drops us with the luggage at the border.
-First we leave Uzbekistan.
-Then we have to go by mini-bus through the neutral zone, approximately one mile.
-You pay for the trip in cash, two dollar per person.
-Apart from a Japanese guy we’re the only ones entering Turkmenistan this morning.
+First we have to leave Uzbekistan.
+After that we go by mini-bus through the neutral zone, approximately one mile.
+You pay for the trip in cash; two dollar per person.
+Apart from a Japanese guy we’re the only ones on the mini-bus to Turkmenistan this morning.

-At the Turkmenistan border office first our temperature is measured.
+At the Turkmenistan border office first our temperature is measured by a doctor.
 We show our entrance papers and pay the visa at the cashier.
-They check our papers and passport check again.
-Before the luggage check, we need to call our guide to make sure we are collected by him.
+They check our papers and passports.
+Then they start the luggage check.
+We are asked to call our guide to make sure we are collected by him.
 Border control needs this confirmation.

 Kunya-Urgench